 As the plague advances and life gets tougher for everyone, cognitive biases tend to get stronger.
 There’s no need of social media to tell the islanders what they want to believe is right – in a small island, gossip works just as well.

 During the summer of 2021 as I was reading the book, there were wildfires all over Turkey, especially in the beautiful coastline which tends not to vote for the incumbent politicians.
 People in my “tribe” had multiple explanations for the fires, none of which was climate change.
-Depending on what they believed, people blamed the PKK, the firefighters who took orders from the state, the Russians who leased firefighting planes which were very similar to those rotting in Ankara, the vengeful politicians, the incompetent local authorities… Some of the allegations could have been true, but not to the point of ignoring climate change.
+Depending on what they believed, people blamed the PKK, the firefighters who took orders from the state, the Russians who leased firefighting planes which were similar to those rotting in Ankara, the vengeful politicians, the incompetent local authorities… Some of the allegations could have been true, but not to the point of ignoring climate change.

 On Minger Island, Muslims believe the lockdowns are invented to ruin the Muslim businesses so that the Christians get richer.
 The fact the most of the doctors on the quarantine committee are Greeks does not help.
 To add insult to injury, the committee tends to stress some useless precautions (fumigation which is favoured by muslims) to push people in the right direction, to create a “burning platform” for change.